ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Environments and Robots List

 Digital twins have two variants included, environments for real2sim and environments for sim2real.
 The distinction here is real2sim environments simply need to be designed so that a model trained on a real world equivalent of the simulation environment achieves similar success rates when evaluated in simulation.
 Sim2real digital twins are environments designed so that models trained on simulation data can be more easily used for real world deployment.

-For real2sim environments, ManiSkill3 ports over and GPU parallelizes some environments from SIMPLER \citep{li24simpler}, which enables efficient evaluation of policies trained on real world data like the generalist RT-1 and Octo models.
+For real2sim, ManiSkill3 ports over and GPU parallelizes some environments from SIMPLER \citep{li24simpler}, which enables efficient evaluation of policies trained on real world data like the generalist RT-X and Octo models.
 The primary tricks include green-screening a real world image and texture matching which have been copied over and parallelized.
-In depth documentation/tutorials are provided on how to build custom digital twins for real2sim.
 We ensured the GPU parallelized port of SIMPLER achieves similar results/behaviors as the original CPU simulated environments as shown in Figure \ref{fig:simpler_real_sim_eval}.

-TRANSIC-Envs \citep{jiang2024transic} provide reproducible sim2real digital twin setups but rely on state estimation via ArUco markers for sim2real transfer and does not support visual feedback.
-Dextreme \citep{DBLP:conf/icra/HandaAMPSLMWZSN23-dextreme} provides a realistic in hand cube rotation environment but also does not support efficient visual feedback and relies on accurate state estimation.
-ManiSkill3 on the other hand has fast visual data generation that enable mimicing real-world cameras for training at scale.
+For sim2real, we provide tools useful for training policies in simulation and directly deploying into the real-world.
+Given the number of details involved in sim2real, we explain the implementation details of vision-based sim2real in detail in Appendix \ref{appendix:sim2realsetup}.